wix/media-platform-js-sdk/README.md

 ## Instantiating the Media Platform in the Server

-First, if you haven't done so yet, register at [Wix Media Media Platform](https://app.wixmp.com/dashboard/index.html), Once registered you'll be issued with your own key and secret.
+First, if you haven't done so yet, register at [Wix Media Media Platform](https://app.wixmp.com/dashboard/index.html), Once registered you'll be issued with your own API Key, API Secret and API Endpoint.

 ```javascript
 var MediaPlatform = require('media-platform-js-sdk').MediaPlatform;